sablier-labs/v2-periphery/README.md

 @sablier/v2-periphery/=lib/v2-periphery/src/
 ```

+### Node.js

+Sablier V2 Periphery is available as a Node.js package:

+```shell
+pnpm add @sablier/v2-periphery
+```

 ## Security

 This repository does not fall under our bug bounty program, but
 [sablier-labs/v2-core](https://github.com/sablier-labs/v2-core) does.
 For any security-related concerns, please refer to
 the terms specified in that repository.

-### Hardhat

-Sablier V2 Periphery is available as a Node.js package:

-```shell
-pnpm add @sablier/v2-periphery
-```

 ## Licensing